 When I need help, they are there for me.
 When I need help with babysitting my kids, they’re there, you know what I mean?
 My father is very loving.
 I’ve not seen a man that secure and loving in my entire life.
 And I remember this one time, I was working and I was on a conference call.
 And he was so amazed that I was talking like this in a call.
 He had never seen me in that avatar.
 To him, I was still that clueless girl in my room.
 And he brings me my afternoon tea and he’s like, “Salaam madam.” and salutes me.
 (Laughs)

 Heart: That’s funny.

 MV: So, I was really wild in college, we would go party every Friday and Saturday to a bar that stayed open.
-I don’t know if you know how Buckhead area I was around ’96, ’97 and ’98.
+I don’t know if you know how Buckhead was around ’96, ’97 and ’98.
 They had a long stream of nightclubs over there and people will be so wild.
 There were no cars allowed on the streets and people would be walking up and down the streets drunk and dancing to the music that was playing, just having fun.
 That’s where I met my husband.
 (Both of us laugh)

 I was not good in college.
 Never.
 I was like what the F is this place?
-I was not exposed to this mode of studying, this was very different ballgame altogether.
+I was not exposed to this mode of studying, this was very a different ballgame altogether.
 You know, you have to choose a major, minor, what the hell is that?
-I know I had to choose something, have a career, but I didn’t know what all I had to in college.
+I know I had to choose something, have a career, but I didn’t know what all I had to do in college.
 A little bit of preparation would have helped, a little bit of direction would have helped.